LukeManiac/Super-Mario-Bros./README.md

 - Pygame library

 ## Issues
-Unfortunately, controller support is not fully working in pygame so you'll need some kind of tools to convert joystick buttons to keyboard buttons and here's a fully free one: [AntiMicro](https://github.com/AntiMicro/antimicro)
+Unfortunately, controller support is not fully working in pygame so you'll need some kind of tools to convert joystick buttons to keyboard buttons.
+Click [here](https://github.com/AntiMicro/antimicro) to get me!

 ## Controls (can change anytime)
 ### Player 1: